ErickSumargo/CurrencyConverter/README.md

 <br/>
 https://www.youtube.com/watch?v=EZ05e7EMOLM

 - Also, NO mocking framework!
 Only fake type for test doubles purpose.
-The flow execution for production side has to be natural, comprehensive, which explains the code coverage is about 30% with only 2 tests :)
+The flow execution for production side has to be natural, comprehensive, which explains the coverage is <b>+50%</b> with only 3 tests :)

-Try running the tests via `./gradlew jacocoTestReport`.

 ## Stacks
 #### Foundation